Almost fault-tolerant quantum machine learning with drastic overhead reduction: Supplementary plots for depolarizing channel simulations

 \section{Supplementary plots for depolarizing channel simulations}

-We include some supplementary plots regarding the variational circuit simulations in \Cref{fig: classification_success_rate_short_layers,fig: loss_and_gradients_short_layers,fig: gradients_vs_p_short_layers} for the depolarizing channel on single-qubit gates, but with different numbers of layers and qubit counts.
+We include some supplementary plots regarding the variational circuit simulations in \Cref{fig: classification_success_rate_short_layers,fig: loss_and_gradients_short_layers,fig: gradients_vs_p_short_layers} for the depolarizing channel on single-qubit gates, but with different numbers of layers, qubit counts, and whether a classical layer is included.
 In general, the behavior of the model during training is the same as that discussed in \Cref{subsec: depol channel}.
 However, due to a shorter (longer) circuit depth, the average size of the gradients is higher (lower) than observed in \Cref{fig: depol plots long layers,fig: gradients_vs_p_long_layers}, further underpinning the arguments about noise-induced barren plateaus \cite{noise_induced_barren_plateaus}.
 From \Cref{fig: loss_and_gradients_short_layers}, it is also clear that more qubits correspond to an exponentially smaller gradient as predicted by barren plateaus \cite{barren_plateaus}.

+As shown in \Cref{fig: loss_and_gradients_short_layers}, in addition to the main observation discussed above, when a fully connected classical layer (QVCC model) is present at the end, we find that the cost function still has not fully converged after 15000 images trained.
+Simultaneously, the classification success rate is also not fully saturated, as illustrated in \Cref{fig: classification_success_rate_short_layers}.
+This may indicate the potential advantage of an extra classical layer in obtaining a higher success rate at saturation, provided that the variation of the observables $Z_i$ is still above the shot noise during the gradient descent.
+When the classical layer is applied, the gap in the trainability is even larger when contrasted with the noise-free two-qubit gates, as shown in \Cref{fig: classification_success_rate_short_layers,fig: loss_and_gradients_short_layers}.

+Meanwhile, although the averaged gradients increase with more images trained, the zoomed figure of `classical gradients' in \Cref{fig: loss_and_gradients_short_layers}, which extracts the average gradients from the parameters of the classical layer only, reveals that these gradients still decay normally as the cost function approaches its minimum.
+The increasing gradients for the parameters in quantum layers arise due to increasing weights in the fully connected classical layer as more samples are trained, which also scales the gradients of quantum layers.
+Despite increasing gradients, we reiterate that barren plateaus are still present when conditions are met, as the Hilbert subspace explored by $\bm{\theta}$ remains unchanged, the Pauli-$Z$ observables remain concentrated, while the cost function and fluctuations due to shot noise scale simultaneously.